chuyachia/ml/perceptron/perceptron.md

 }
 ```

-The final weights of the trained model are shown below by the dashed line which is close to the original separating line :
+The final weights of the trained model are shown below by the dashed line which is close to the original target function :

 ``` r
 drawplot <- function(n,name)